xixels-protocol/document/protocol/message.md

 In the `AuthState`, the authentication process is as follows:

 1. The Client send [ClientHelloMessage](#5321-clienthellomessage) to the Gateway.
-In this message, the Client chooses a signer bound to the account and use this signer to deal with the authenicatoin.
+In this message, the Client chooses a signer bound to the account and use this signer to sign a message to authenticate itself.

 2. The Gateway checks if the signer is a valid signer bound to the account.
 If the check fails, the Gateway enter the `AuthErrorState`.
 Otherwise, the Gateway performs the specefic authentication according to the signer's cryptographic method.